microprediction/monteprediction/TFRO.md

 I create uniquely useful feeds for algo trading, using ideas and algorithms from 7000 quants around the world.

-### If you review prediction models, or care about your own, or realize somebody might help
+### If you review algo models
 I can help you use the world's largest stock-pile of algorithms for detecting small departures from martingality.

-You will instantly become the envy of all your model review friends, and establish yourself as a paragon of humble statistical virtue in your firm, just because you managed to get over your own cleverness whereas others could not.
+### If you rely on realtime operational predictions
+Ditto

+### If you are a discretionary PM looking for new angles
+See [https://pi.crunchdao.com/](https://pi.crunchdao.com/) and watch that space.

 ### If you are a central bank watcher
-There's a free tool at [https://pi.crunchdao.com/](https://pi.crunchdao.com/) where you can quickly test your hunches.
+Again, see [https://pi.crunchdao.com/](https://pi.crunchdao.com/) where you can quickly test your hunches.
 It will expand soon.

 ![](https://github.com/microprediction/monteprediction/blob/main/pi_example.png)

 ### If you are interested in persuing a microprediction strategy at your firm
 You should.
 It is a lot easier than it was when I wrote my book.
 We can talk.

-### If you want an extra 20-40bps per year
+### If you are an asset manager and want an extra 20-40 bps per year
 ... through some portfolio optimization that is entirely novel and unpublished, I can provide the algorithm via API and Python tools for evaluating it easily.
 How sneaky is it?
 Very.
 It is a cunning cunning plan my Lord, using a cunning cunning algorithm I wrote years ago and recently repurposed.
 It is so very cunning it is even more devlishly cunning than unifying the two major schools of portfolio theory in a mathematical insight (I should know I'm the one who did that, see[pdf](https://arxiv.org/abs/2411.05807)).
 I've tested this new, cunning cunning algorithm against thousands of time-series and on opinionated and unopinionated portfolios.
 I'm in talks to create a new index.
 But I can *probably* enhance your opinionated portfolios as a final step by making extremely defensive use of dependency information.

 I'm quoting a modest gain because that's on the order of likely actual long term results, probably, not an exaggerated claim.
 If that doesn't sound like a lot, you are not a likely customer for this and that's cool.